carlitofluito/letters2013-14/docs/02-reconnect.md

 Regarding your letter, I have to tell you that I am incredibly amazed at the great wisdom of your words and your potential as a person and writer.
 You capture the essence with few words and little information.
 You go beyond what I mean.
 Sometimes, even beyond what I had thought myself.
 You help me a lot to organize my ideas and that's why also, selfishly, I find myself writing to you again.

 I love that you talk about the contradiction.
 The knowledge that I am discovering these days is the paradoxical one.
 The contradiction in the contradiction.
 I think the only truths that exist are lies.
-From ["*I only know that I know nothing*"](https://en.wikipedia.org/wiki/I_know_that_I_know_nothing), through "*The Love and the Death" [@val2011orfeo], to ["*The name that can be defined is not the unchanging name.*"]( https://en.wikipedia.org/wiki/Tao_Te_Ching) [@ta1984tao].
+From ["*I only know that I know nothing*"](https://en.wikipedia.org/wiki/I_know_that_I_know_nothing), through "*The Love and the Death*" [@val2011orfeo], to ["*The name that can be defined is not the unchanging name.*"]( https://en.wikipedia.org/wiki/Tao_Te_Ching) [@ta1984tao].

 I share your point of view about our communication in the past.
 I think it was never a quality communication.
 This deficiency, in part, caused by haste.
 I am discovering the reward of waiting, of patience.
 To get out of my comfort zone.
 From being water, from enjoying any situation, from learning in the desert.